-If a player is used incorrectly (an ineligible pitcher starting a game, or a partially qualified player going past his playing limits) that is not the fault of the simulation, you will be forced to forfeit a 7th round pick in the upcoming draft.
+If a player is used incorrectly (an ineligible pitcher starting a game, or a partially qualified player going past his playing limits) that is not the fault of the simulation, the team in violation will be forced to forfeit a 5th round pick in the upcoming draft.

 If the team does not have a 5th round pick in the upcoming draft, it will forfeit the next highest pick it has at the time, up to a second round pick.
 If the resulting pick would be a 1st round pick, the penalty will be enforced the following season, starting with the 4th round pick and going forward, including a 1st round pick if necessary.

 Each team will choose a stadium from the stadiums provided on the Diamond Mind baseball disk.
 No duplicate stadiums are allowed.
 You must stay in the stadium you choose for at least 10 years.
 If you choose to leave your stadium before the 10 year time period, you will be forced to forfeit you next three first round picks.
 The picks must be in the next three consecutive drafts.
 If the stadium you are playing in is replaced, you will get the replacement stadium in the same city as your previous one.
 We will conduct a Stadium Draft every five years.
 The next Stadium Draft is scheduled for the beginning of the 2018 season.
 There is no penalty for changing cities and/or nicknames although such changes should be limited to the offseason.
 Teams are encouraged but not required to remain in their division’s geographic area.